sighupio/furyctl/README.md

 ## What is furyctl?

-`furyctl` is the command line companion for the SIGHUP Distribution (SKD) to manage the **full lifecycle** of your SKD Kubernetes clusters.
+`furyctl` is the command line companion for the SIGHUP Distribution (SD) to manage the **full lifecycle** of your SD Kubernetes clusters.
 <br/>

 > 💡 Learn more about the SIGHUP Distribution in the [documentation site](https://docs.sighup.io).